ABOUT

 - Stay CALM and stay with the person who is having a seizure.

-- CUSHION their head with a coat or cardigan to stop them injuring themselves.
+- CUSHION their head with a coat or cardigan to stop them from injuring themselves.

 - CALL an ambulance if the seizure does not stop after five minutes.